PetroIvaniuk/llms-tools/README.md

 - [ViNT: A Foundation Model for Visual Navigation](https://visualnav-transformer.github.io/) - a goal-conditioned navigation policy trained on diverse, cross-embodiment training data, and can control many different robots in zero-shot
 - [Navigating to Objects in the Real World](https://theophilegervet.github.io/projects/real-world-object-navigation/) -
 - [RVT: Robotic View Transformer](https://robotic-view-transformer.github.io/) - a multi-view transformer for 3D manipulation that is both scalable and accurate.
 RVT takes camera images and task language description as inputs and predicts the gripper pose action, by NVIDIA
-- [TidyBot](https://tidybot.cs.princeton.edu/) - personalized Robot Assistance with Large Language Models
+- [TidyBot](https://tidybot.cs.princeton.edu/) - personalized Robot Assistance with LLMs
 - [Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning](https://sites.google.com/view/op3-soccer) - by OP3 Soccer Team, by Google DeepMind
 - [PaLM-E: An Embodied Multimodal Language Model](https://palm-e.github.io/) - embodied language models to directly incorporate real-world continuous sensor modalities into language models and thereby establish the link between words and percepts
 - [Scaling Robot Learning with Semantically Imagined Experience](https://diffusion-rosie.github.io/) -